erwin1/homecontrol/README.md

 ### General

-There are 2 important inital configuration settings that are set in `config/application.properties`:
+There are a number of important inital configuration settings that are set in `config/application.properties`:

 - max15minpeak: EV charging will be limited so the 15 min average peak usage will be below this value
+- min15minpeak: the minimum power peak that can always be used
+- peakstrategy:
+  - `DYNAMIC_LIMITED`: Dynamic peak based on current month usage, but limited to the configured max peak (max15minpeak).
+  - `DYNAMIC_UNLIMITED`: Dynamic peak based on current month usage, not limited by the configured max peak (max15minpeak).
+  - `STATIC_LIMITED`: Limited to max15minpeak.
+- chargelimit-grid: Stop charging using grid power when this battery level is reached.
+Only solar energy will be used to charge the remaining capacity.
 - mode:
   - `OFF`: do nothing
   - `PV_ONLY`: only use power that was otherwise injected to the grid